lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/evaluation/README.md

 ## How to Run

-The following sections cover how run the sample solution.
+The following sections cover how to evaluate the sample solution.

 ### Dependencies